-- Examination of developer's testing amount, depth and coverage analysis and of the developer's test goals and plan for identification of gaps. - Examination whether the TOE in its intended environment, is operating as specified using iterations of developer's tests. - In addition to the developer tests, the evaluator defined own tests which were performed at the Evaluation Body using additional Evaluation Body test equipment utilizing own tests applets, test scripts and simulation tools. - The tests focussed mainly on the implementation changes/bug fixes from the predecessor and penetration of the Java Card firewall mechanism.
+- Examination of developer's testing amount, depth and coverage analysis and of the developer's test goals and plan for identification of gaps. - Examination whether the TOE in its intended environment, is operating as specified using iterations of developer's tests. - Independent testing was performed at the Evaluation Body with the TOE developer test environment and additional Evaluation Body test equipment using tests applets, test scripts and simulation tools.